N0menIllisLegio/connection-speed/README.md

 # Connection Speed
-Speed and loss tests of UDP and TCP connections
+Speed and loss tests of UDP and TCP connections.